shaneholloman/codemapper/README.md

 - Handles file encoding detection for accurate content reading
 - Provides an option to include files normally ignored by `.gitignore`
 - Can clone and analyze GitHub repositories
-- Saves output in a '_mapped' directory
+- Saves output in a '_codemaps' directory
 - Automatically acknowledges large and binary files without printing their contents
 - Displays file type and size information for large and binary files